Andreas Babler

 Andreas "Andi" Babler (born 25 February 1973) is an Austrian politician who has been the leader of the Social Democratic Party of Austria (SPÖ) since June 2023.
-Since March 2025, he is vice-chancellor of Austria and minister for housing, arts, culture, media and sport.
-He has been described as being a left-wing populist.
+Since March 2025, he has served as Vice-Chancellor of Austria and Minister for Housing, Arts, Culture, Media, and Sport in the Stocker government.

+From 2024 to 2025, he was a member of the National Council, where he served as chairman of the SPÖ parliamentary group.
+From 2014 to 2024, he was mayor of Traiskirchen, and from 2023 to 2024, he was a member of the Federal Council.

+Babler has described himself as Marxist, and has been described as a left-wing populist.

 Early life

 Babler grew up in a Semperit family in Möllersdorf, part of the municipality of Traiskirchen.
+His father, Werner Babler (born 1947), was a firefighter.

-He went to technical college in Mödling and subsequently worked in machine construction, as a warehouse labourer, and in a mineral water bottling plant.
-After starting his career in politics, he studied political communication at the University for Continuing Education Krems (MSc).
+Babler attended higher technical college in Mödling (without graduating with a Matura), and subsequently worked in machine construction and as a warehouse worker.
+After military service and one year as a professional soldier (1993–1994), he worked as a shift worker and shift supervisor in mineral water production.

+After starting his career in politics, he studied political communication at the University for Continuing Education Krems, earning a Master of Science in 2009.